w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ### Disable [SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading)
 As critical path of Substrate is single-threaded we need to optimize for single-core CPU performance.
 The node still profits from multiple cores when doing networking and other non-runtime operations.
 It is therefore still necessary to run it on at least the minimum required number of cores.
 Disabling SMT improves the performance as each vCPU becomes mapped to a physical CPU core rather than being presented to the OS as two logical cores.
-SMT implementation on Intel is called Hyper-Threading, on AMD Zen it is 2-way SMT.
+SMT implementation is called _Hyper-Threading_ on Intel and _2-way SMT_ on AMD Zen.
 To disable SMT in runtime:
 ```bash
 for cpunum in $(cat /sys/devices/system/cpu/cpu*/topology/thread_siblings_list | cut -s -d, -f2- | tr ',' '\n' | sort -un)
 do